Has THIS ever happen to you?

 ~WARNING Science Content Below~

 This burnt crud consist of mostly carbon but what makes this stuff hard is it is a plastic.
 Meat is high in fatty acids and amino acids, These when heated above 300F the volatile components have all evaporated thus the heavier moleculars plasticize into long chain molecules.
 At above 450F these long chain molecules mostly carbohydrates looses water and start becoming black (carbon) The strong smell is caused by other esters and components from the juices of foods being cooked.
 At which time you cut the heat on the pot, this plastic has statically bonded with the metal in the pot.
-If the pot is aluminum certain alkli metal carbonates form oxides at high temperatures and will actually eat at aluminum surface, thus making crud bondage to this extra strong.
-If your pot is Teflon lined, then the crud's alkli metal oxides have weaken the Teflon bond to the metal surface and may release parts of that Teflon.
+If the pot is aluminum certain fattyacids and alkali metal carbonates form oxides at high temperatures and will actually eat at the aluminum surface, thus making crud bondage to this extra strong.
+If your pot is Teflon lined, then the crud's alkali metal oxides have weaken the Teflon bond to the metal surface and may release parts of that Teflon.
 Glass pots may prove difficult, but it does work but with more elapsed time.
 The use of hydrogen peroxide is thought to loosen the bond of the crud layer.
 Hydrogen peroxide when in contact to metals will release oxygen, and this oxygen attaches to the crud layer and releasing its grip of the metal.